Aquaculture in the United Kingdom: Production values

 The table below gives production values in imperial tonnes for UK aquaculture.
 Whilst this does take into account finfish, shellfish and seaweeds, the largest weight is the finfish industry, especially farmed salmon from Scotland.

 Aquaculture represents a significant business for the UK; in 2011, over 199,000 tonne was produced at a value of £640 million (€740 million).
 In 2012, this had risen to over 200,000 tonne and earned £700 million (€793 million).

 Research, monitoring and hatcheries

-Outwith the tonnages of fish and shellfish reared through aquaculture described above, several other sites produce, monitor or research aquatic organisms.
+Except for the tonnages of fish and shellfish reared through aquaculture described above, several other sites produce, monitor or research aquatic organisms.
 A selection of these are: